OyekunleDare/simple-registration-form/README.md

 # simple-registration-form
-This project is basically a simple registration form that stores and retrieve data from a csv file
+This project is basically a simple registration form that stores and retrieves data from a csv file